What is Covariance?

 - ơB = Standard deviation of returns of stock B

-The calculation of covariance between stock A and stock B can be derived by using the first method in the following steps:
+The calculation of covariance between stock A and stock B can be derived using the the following steps:

-- Step 2: Next, determine the returns of stock B at the same intervals and they are denoted by RBi
+- Next, determine the returns of stock B at the same intervals and they are denoted by RBi

-- Step 5: Finally, the calculation of covariance is derived based on returns of both the stocks, their mean returns, and the number of intervals, as shown above.
+- Finally, the calculation of covariance is derived based on returns of both the stocks, their mean returns, and the number of intervals, as shown above.

 The calculation of covariance between stock A and stock B can also be derived by using the second method in the following steps:

-- Step 4: Finally, the calculation of covariance between stock A and stock B can be derived by multiplying the standard deviation of returns of stock A, the standard deviation of returns of stock B, and the correlation between returns of stock A and stock B as shown below.
+Step 4: Finally, the covariance calculation between stock A and stock B can be derived by multiplying the standard deviation of returns of stock A, the standard deviation of returns of stock B, and the correlation between returns of stock A and stock B, as shown below.

 Cov (RA, RB) = ρ(A, B) * ơA * ơ